Biomaker/06_Low-cost-pressurised-liquid-chromatography-system/Control Unit/readme.md

 6) Method Run - Currently the unit has two pre-programmed methods- a pump wash method, which will first run pump 2 and then pump 1 to wash out residual buffer from a previous run and prefill the tubing with the solution from pump 1.
 The second method is a standard run method, which first runs pump 1, pauses to allow loading of the sample, runs pump 1 while collecting fractions and then runs pump 2 while collecting fractions.
 During the entire program, UV and pressure sensor readings are displayed.
 The current program assumes a 1 ml column.

+For implementation of the UV sensor and pressure sensor, see the respective subfolders.

 ## Description of files
+Control_unit_1_4                      -> latest Arduino sketch for running the control unit MCU v3.step                           -> CAD file for control unit enclosure MCU_base.stl and MCU_cover.stl        -> 3D printer files for enclosure

 ## Future work/Known bugs/issues